 VoIP can be highly cost-effective, but it does require a solid internet connection.
 This is why the rise in VoIP popularity has coincided nicely with the spread of fiber optic networks.
 Fiber is not only more secure and offers greater bandwidth but is also more reliable than copper-based networks, which are susceptible to circuit outages and interference due to the fact they transmit data as electronic signals rather than as light.

 Getting FTTP (fiber to the premises) is just one of the key requirements for the modern smart home specialist.
 Ensuring optimal performance inside the home, especially in office areas, is the mark of a smart home that’s truly ready to support fully the remote worker of today and tomorrow.
-Securing modems and routers inside WiFi transparent enclosures, installing voice/data distribution modules, and effectively managing complex cable runs are all pieces of the smart home office puzzle that installers need to add to their repertoire.
+Securing modems and routers inside WiFi transparent media panels, installing voice/data distribution modules, and effectively managing complex cable runs are all pieces of the smart home office puzzle that installers need to add to their repertoire.